Private, In-Home Tutoring in Vinita, Oklahoma

-SchoolTutoring Academy’s tutoring programs for Vinita students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Vinita, Oklahoma students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The faculty and staff of the Vinita Public Schools provide a learning environment where students receive a quality academic education as well as a variety of extra-curricular activities.
 The goal is to ensure that students receive the academic foundation necessary to be successful after high school.
 Students at Vinita High School are given the opportunity to participate and be successful in a variety of areas, including academics, the fine and performing arts, vocational skills, and athletics.